-The main types of recognized collateral taken by the Company includes cash on deposit, real estate properties, Equity shares, units or shares in collective investment schemes, Life Insurance Policies and various recognized debt securities.
+The main types of recognized collateral taken by the Company includes cash on deposit, real estate properties, Equity shares, units or shares in collective investment schemes, Exchange traded funds, Life Insurance Policies and various recognized debt securities.

 The credit and market risks concentrations within the recognized collateral and guarantees used by the Company are considered to be immaterial.